Shift Working Guidelines for Employers

 Night work is defined within the working-time directive; typically it involves work between the hours of 11 o’clock in the evening and 6 o’clock in the morning, but can be agreed between employers and the workforce to be any seven-hour period that includes the period from midnight until 5 o’clock in the morning.

 The Key Risk Factors With Shift Working Are:

-- Long term shift working, which can lead to fatigue and sleep debt, which is often a contributory factor in accidents and may lead to ill health and poor performance
+- Long-term shift working, can lead to fatigue and sleep debt, which is often a contributory factor in accidents and may lead to ill health and poor performance

 - early mornings, especially where driving is involved